How to Grow a Beautiful Small-Space Garden (Flowers, Ferns, and Herbs)

 Hosta, Ferns, and Leopards – Oh, My

 Outside our back door, behind the kitchen and seating room is a large flower bed.
-When we moved in the house 12 years ago, there was nothing there except an existing Japanese Maple.
+When we moved in the house thirteen years ago, there was nothing there except an existing Japanese Maple, a couple of hostas, and a hydrangea bush.
 We added another small Japanese Maple a few years ago.

-This area is in shade all day long, so it is planted in perennial greenery.
+This area is in shade all day long, so it is planted in perennial greenery, such as this leopard plant.
 The only annuals we ever put in this area are impatiens and caladiums.

 leopard plant

 Wood ferns, hostas, and liriope fill in the plantings.
 All these are perennials that come back year after year.
-In mid to late May, sweet Shark will plant caladium bulbs, usually in white for a great contrast with all the green foliage.
+In late May to early June, Sweet Shark will plant caladium bulbs, usually in white for a great contrast with all the green foliage.

 This image from a couple of years ago shows a hosta, wood ferns, and mondo grass.
 In a few weeks we’ll plant caladium bulbs.